The Bald Eagle: Pest or National Bird?

 Having a few of the national bird around was an exciting and rare experience.
 He was thrilled to see them frequently up close, in person.
 Unfortunately, these eagles quickly developed a taste for chicken.

 One or two eagles eating a chicken here or there might not seem like a big deal, but news travels fast.
 In an exponential growth pattern, more and more eagles started to appear each year.
 The eagles now could eat or kill hundreds of chickens a day.
 Harris’s estimated well over $100,000 in damages and dead chickens.

 On top of that, there isn’t much Harris can do to get rid of the Bald Eagles as they are a protected species.
 This is a rather unique case of what can happen when natural pest control goes wrong.

 Other protected species that become pests

-There is usually a very good reason when animals go on the protected species list, and in most cases they should be there, but what happens when these protected species become pests?
-As we saw above with the case of the Bald Eagle becoming a pest to the natural farmer other species that are generally helpful or that were originally endangered can become pests as well.
+There is usually a very good reason when animals go on the protected species list.
+In most cases they should be there, but what happens when these protected species become pests?
+We saw above the case of the Bald Eagle becoming a pest to the natural farmer.
+Other species that are generally helpful, or were originally endangered, can become pests as well.

 Honey bees are a great example of a very helpful insect that does a lot of good around the world, but in certain situations they can cause damage and become a pest.
 Honey bees do a majority of the worlds crop and flower pollination and have become an invaluable part of our ecosystem.